Aurora Levins Morales: Career

 In 1976, she moved to the San Francisco Bay Area, where she worked at the KPFA Third World News Bureau, reporting on events in South Africa, the Philippines, Chile, Nicaragua and what was still Rhodesia, and on environmental racism, housing struggles, and the movement to get the US Navy to stop bombing Vieques, Puerto Rico.

 Levins Morales became part of a radical US women of color writers movement that sought to integrate the struggles against sexism and racism.
 She began doing coffeehouse readings with other women, organizing poetry series, producing radio programs, publishing in literary journals and anthologies, and eventually becoming one of the contributors to This Bridge Called My Back, where she focuses on depicting the race, class, and gender issues that together shape Puerto Rican women's identities and historical experiences.
 Some of her major themes are feminism; multiple identity (Puerto Rican, Jewish, North American), immigrant experience, Jewish radicalism and history, Puerto Rican history, and the importance of collective memory, of history and art, in resisting oppression and creating social change.

 From 1979 to 1981, Levins Morales worked as co-founder, scriptwriter, and performer for La Peña Cultural Productions Group.
 The group created multimedia productions around the theme of Latin American politics and culture as a form of political activism.
-In 1986, Levins Morales and her mother and wrote Getting Home Alive, a collection of poetry and prose about their lives as US Puerto Rican women.
+In 1986, Levins Morales and her mother wrote Getting Home Alive, a collection of poetry and prose about their lives as US Puerto Rican women.
 Unfortunately, after the publication of this collection, Morales sustained a brain injury in a car accident.
 This accident set Morales back for a year, with struggles in performing daily tasks.
 Levins Morales went to graduate school to become a historian.
 While her dissertation focused on retelling the history of the Atlantic world with Puerto Rican women's lives at the center, she also did extensive research on the history of Puerto Ricans in California, collecting several dozen oral histories, and preserving early documents of the San Francisco Puerto Rican community.
 From 1999 to 2002, she worked at the Oakland Museum of California as lead historian for the Latino Community History Project, working with high school students to collect oral histories and photographs, and create artwork and curriculum materials based on them.